Tijmene/Customer-Statement-Processor/README.md

 2. Start uvicorn with the following command:
    - uvicorn StatementProcessor.ProcessorMain:app --host 0.0.0.0 --port 5000
 3. The API is now running at localhost/5000

+## Post to the API
+You can use cURL or a gui such as Postman to post to the API.
+Postman api calls can be imported from the StatementProcessor.postman_collection.json file